THE DEVIL’S ONLY

 Something felt off, a feeling with no description.
 It was simplistic uneasiness, like knocking on an abandoned building’s door three times, and hearing three ghostly knocks in return.
 The perfect excuse to run away.
 And that was exactly what she did—ran home.

 Sarah headed to the pantry to satisfy her hunger pains.
-Just as she reached for the cabinet’s knob, sounds of crashing glass came from just behind the basement door.
+Just as she reached for the cabinet’s knob, sounds of crashing glass came from just behind the cellar door.
 In an instant, that same apprehension she felt with Pastor Paul returned.

 Fifty thousand thoughts raced through her mind as to what the crash could have been.
 Mason Jars.
-It had to be the Mason jars.
-Mother kept the summer’s garden in jars on the shelves that seemed to collect too many spider webs in too quick of time.
+It had to have been the Mason jars.
+Mother kept the summer’s garden in jars on the shelves that seemed to collect too many spider webs in too short of time.
 She stood like stone, convincing herself the sound was merely a mouse tirade.
 If it was just crashing glass, Sarah could pretend she was still out when the accident occurred—of course, Mother would see right through her lie.
-She decided to check out the commotion, even though the basement was more uncomfortable than praying in the community center.
-Her breath hitched as she opened the solid wooden door to the basement.
+Mother could spot a lie faster than a cheetah chasing an antelope.

 The dark, musty cellar reeked of mold, giving her an instant eyeball headache.
 She squeezed her thumb and index finger into the tiny crevices just below her eyebrows, desperately trying to ease the instant tight ache.
 When she pulled her hand from her face, the basement seemed darker somehow.

-Just as her inner Zen calmed to acceptance, still crouched in the corner, the closet door exploded off the rail track.
-Sarah didn’t have time to push herself deeper in the corner, to run, to do anything.
-It happened too fast.
 The foul, mutated creature with gray skin and thin hair covering its entire body, towered over her with machete sized teeth.
 It lifted its chin and howled.
-The End was upon her.
-As the creature’s yellow eyes with black slit pupils pierced her soul, her mind went blank, yet questions swirled.
-“Pastor Paul?”
+The End was upon Sarah.
+As the creature’s yellow eyes with black slit pupils shot hate-arrows through her aura, her mind went blank, yet one question swirled from earlier in the day by the firepit.

 The beast huffed in annoyance.